MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-analyze-in-excel.md

 ---
 title: Start in Power BI with Analyze in Excel
-description: Learn how to bring Power Bi datasets into Excel, view, and interact with them using Analyze in Excel.
+description: Learn how to bring Power BI datasets into Excel, view, and interact with them using Analyze in Excel.
 author: maggiesMSFT
 ms.author: maggies
 ms.reviewer: ikedeagu